Week 6 2023

 City of Hope

-HEATHER HAMPEL, MS, CGC, is a Professor in the Department of Medical Oncology and Therapeutics Research and Associate Director of the Division of Cancer Genomics at City of Hope National Cancer Center.
-She co-leads the administration of more than 20 genetic counselors, 6 GCAs, and additional support staff who provide genetic cancer risk assessment through the City of Hope enterprise and more than 20 CRAs, LVNs and CRNs on the Precision Medicine consent team.
-Her research focuses on Lynch syndrome and universal tumor screening for Lynch syndrome.
-She has >190 publications on the prevalence of Lynch syndrome among colorectal and endometrial cancer patients, the best testing protocols, cost-effectiveness, and referral guidelines for cancer genetics.
-She was on the Board of Directors for the American Board of Genetic Counseling from 2006-2011, serving as President in 2009 and 2010.
+Heather Hampel, MS, CGC is a Professor in the Department of Medical Oncology and Therapeutics Research and Associate Director of the Division of Cancer Genomics at City of Hope National Cancer Center.
+At City of Hope, she helps lead a team of 17 genetic counselors and 3 genetic counseling assistants and is actively involved in the Center for Precision Medicine INSPIRE study which provides universal germline genetic testing to all City of Hope patients.
+She has >200 publications on a variety of cancer genetics topics with an emphasis on Lynch syndrome.
+She was on the Board of Directors for the American Board of Genetic Counseling from 2006-2011 (President, 2009-10).
 She has been on the Steering Committee of the National Colorectal Cancer Roundtable since 2016.
-She was on the Council of the Collaborative Group of the Americas on Inherited Colorectal Cancer from 2016-2019, serving as president in 2017-2018.
-She served as the Secretary/Treasurer of the National Society of Genetic Counselors in 2022.
-She was awarded the Natalie Weissberger Paul National Achievement Award from the National Society of Genetic Counselors in 2023.
+She was on the Council of the Collaborative Group of the Americas on Inherited Colorectal Cancer from 2016-2019 (President, 2017-2018).
+She was the Secretary/Treasurer of the National Society of Genetic Counselors in 2021-2022.
+In 2023, she received the Natalie Weissberger Paul National Achievement Award from the National Society of Genetic Counselors.
+In 2025, she received the Achievement Award from the Collaborative Group of the Americas for Inherited Gastrointestinal Cancers.

 Rachelle Manookian, MS, CGC